Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

 **Challenges in the Data Lakehouse:**

-- Large scale ETL is complex and brittle
+- Large scale ETL is complex and brittle.

-**complex pipeline development:**
+**Complex pipeline development:**

-- Hard to build and maintain table depencencies´
+- Hard to build and maintain table depencencies´.
-- Difficult to switch between `batch` and `stream`
+- Difficult to switch between `batch` and `stream`.

 **Data quality and governance**

-- Difficult to monitor and enfornce `data quality`
+- Difficult to monitor and enfornce `data quality`.
-- Impossible to trace data lineage
+- Impossible to trace data lineage.

 **Difficult pipeline operations**

-- Poor ´observability´ at granual data levels
+- Poor ´observability´ at granual data levels.
-- Error handling and `recovery is laborious`
+- Error handling and `recovery is laborious`.